keymapperorg/KeyMapper/docs/quick-start.md

 Where screenshots are necessary, this guide uses two devices to demonstrate.

 1. OnePlus 7 Pro, Android 10, Dark theme, 1440p, tiny font size
-2. Samsung J3 6, Android 5, Light theme, 720p, normal font size
+2. Samsung J3 6, Android 5, Light theme, 720p, medium font size

-App interface pictured: `keymapper-2.3.0-alpha-ci.709`
+App interface pictured: `keymapper-2.3.0-alpha-ci.715`

 The guide is updated to match current stable release UI.
 [Report inaccuracies.](https://github.com/sds100/KeyMapper/issues/new)

 ## First time setup

 When you open Key Mapper, you will be presented with this screen.
-This screen is referred to as the *Key Mapper home screen*.
+This screen is referred to as the Key Mapper home screen.

 ![](images/hg-home-empty.png) ![](images/hg-home-empty-light.png)